Australian Horse Racing

 Good 3 is the next rating in terms of basically the lowering of the speed of a race and increasing the ‘softness’ of the racing surface.
 A good 3 track has some ‘give’ in its surface and is therefore a better general racing surface for most horses.
 Race injuries are lessened this racing surface and is the same term as user previously.

-***Most horses can still perform well on a Good 4.
+***Most horses perform well on a Good 4.
 Generally a dry tracker performs best on ratings 1 through 4 (realistically ratings 2 to 4).
-Soft 5 can be considered borderline or transitional for both dry and wet trackers.
+Soft 5 can be considered borderline or transitional for both dry and wet trackers (reality most in-form horses can still run well up to heavy 8).

 The Good 4 and Soft 5 ratings now replace the rather awkwardly named Dead track rating but is definitely confusing as the dead rating was quite unique from slow and heavy ratings.
 We as punters can only work with what we have and so be wary of this change.